 New ambulance response categories

-From 1 November 2017, the way in which we categorise emergency calls is changing in line with new standards being introduced across the country.
+The way in which we categorise emergency calls changed on1 November 2017, in line with new standards introduced across the country.

-The new system of responding to patients has been introduced by NHS England, following the largest clinical ambulance trials in the world.
+The new system of responding to patients was introduced by NHS England following the largest clinical ambulance trials in the world.

 Known as the Ambulance Response Programme, the changes aim to help all ambulance services reach the sickest patients more quickly, and end ‘hidden waits’ for lower category patients by ensuring response time targets apply for every patient for the first time.